About Dear Mixed Girl

 Throughout my teenage years and into young adulthood, I struggled with my cultural and ethnic/racial identity, my hair, culture, personal growth, and beyond, but where I faced difficulties, I had to grow through them as well.
 Love and relationships were and are, in some ways, surely a part of my journey, and learning what it meant to be more than a pretty face and understand what beauty inside and out were powerful tools that I gained in due time.
 It wasn’t until I became an adult that I learned anything about the other side of my family and this opened a new world for me in terms of clarity, history, and some new relationships.
 All in all, with my education and experiences, I empowered myself to gain pride, clarity, and learn about my true greatness so that I could grow into greater versions of myself over and over again.

-Do this snippet of my story resonate with you?
-If your answer is yes, then you know that you have found a space that will be of much value to you and your family no matter where you are in your journey.
+Does this snippet of my story resonate with you?
+If your answer is yes, then you know that you have found a space that will be of much value to you and your family, no matter where you are in your journey.

-Using what I have written, spoken about, learned, and shared with others, I have evolved Dear Mixed Girl, and continue to find more ways to level up for the benefit of others.
+Using Dear Mixed Girl letters that Dr. KayLa has written, spoken about, learned, and shared with others, Dear Mixed Girl® continues to evolve and level up for the benefit of mixed girls and their families.
 There has been no right path or perfect next step to take.
-However with dedication, attention to detail, and the will to overcome while I develop initiatives, the Dear Mixed Girl impact will continue to grow and help girls and women of all ages internationally for years to come.
-Anyone that collaborates with Dr. KayLa N. Allen for the greater good of Dear Mixed Girl cares about you and your future.
+However, with dedication, compassion, and attention to detail, the Dear Mixed Girl® impact will continue to grow and help girls and women of all ages internationally for years to come.

-If you can see yourself in the images below or you are from a multicultural/mixed-race family, then Dear Mixed Girl ® services are for you!
-There is no such thing as one-size-fits-all, and Dr. KayLa understands your walk through school, life, and work firsthand.
+If you can see yourself in the images below, or if you are from a multicultural/mixed-race family, then Dear Mixed Girl ® services are for you!
+There is no one-size-fits-all, and Dear Mixed Girl understands your walk through school and life firsthand.

 If you are ready to begin this coaching program, would like a personalized letter, or would like to connect with Dr. KayLa to arrange a speaking engagement, interview, workshop, etc., click the button below to go to the contact page.